arizon-dev/quickblaze-encrypt/README.md

   </a>
 </p>

-> An extremely simple, one-time view encryption system.
-Send links anywhere on the internet, and the encrypted message will automatically be destroyed after being viewed once!
+> An extremely simplistic, one-time view encryption system.
+Send links anywhere on the internet, and your encrypted message will automatically be destroyed after being viewed!

 ### ✨ [Click to view Demo](https://quickblaze.arizon.dev)

 ## Requirements